Walt Disney World has implemented a variety of health and safety measures over the past year.

 There’s nothing more uncomfortable than walking around in a mask that doesn’t fit properly.
 A mask that’s too tight will strain your ears and might give you a headache.
 A mask that’s too big will slip down your nose all day, which can feel super annoying.
 You want to make sure you’re bringing masks that fit just right.

 Try buying several ahead of time, and wear each one for long periods of time.
 You want to feel fairly comfortable in your mask so you can enjoy your day!

 And, Disney sells masks in the gift shops if you’re in a pinch.
 Just keep in mind that the Disney masks are pricier than the brands you’ll find online and you won’t know if it fits until you remove it from the packaging!

 Be Aware of the Mask Regulations

-Disney has strict regulations for what counts as a “proper” face mask.
-These regulations are based on the CDC’s health advisories and have been implemented in the theme parks.
-Disney does not allow masks with holes or valves.
-Another stipulation is that gaiters and bandanas are prohibited.
+And, you’ll need to think about what kinds of face masks you pack with you because Disney has strict regulations for what counts as a “proper” face mask too.
+These regulations are based on the CDC’s health advisories and have been implemented in all the theme parks and resorts.

 Use a Mask Chain and Ear Savers

 People have created some nifty tools since we all started wearing masks every day!
 Our favorite mask accessory (mask-essory?) are ear savers.
 The small plastic piece attaches to your mask loops and relieves tension at the back of your head.
 This can be a lifesaver for those of you who are prone to headaches.

 We also found mask chains to be handy as the chain attaches to your mask so it will remain hanging around your neck when you remove it.
 This is really fantastic for kiddos who tend to fuss with their face coverings and we even like to keep it around ourselves to make it convenient when we’re eating or walking between indoor and outdoor locations.